 It is right to expect for the Whistler CR90 to miss out on the elaborate design of other radar detectors.
 It is a bare-bones model after all despite being a flagship, and that shows in the buttons that are pretty much basic and straightforward.
 It does not incorporate bright or off-putting colors on, thankfully, and instead just resorts to an all-black case.
 This can cause a glare occasionally, but everything falls within expectation design-wise for the CR90.

-It flashes blue in case the radar detector picks up radar and laser signals,which are hard to miss but without being painful to the eyes.
-It is informative too, providing information that are not only pertinent to the radar detector’s purpose but also your speed, direction and location.
+It flashes blue in case the radar detector picks up radar and laser signals, which are hard to miss but without being painful to the eyes.
+It is informative too, providing information that is not only pertinent to the radar detector’s purpose but also your speed, direction, and location.

-The Whistler CR90 is also very easy to install, requiring very few steps before you can plug it on your car.
-Whether the radar detector lasts many years or not is a different concern however, and many report this to having a poor build.
+The Whistler CR90 is also very easy to install, requiring very few steps before you can plug it in your car.
+Whether the radar detector lasts many years or not is a different concern, however, and many report this to have a poor build.

-You cannot expect the Whistler CR90 to have excellent radar detection range but it delivers in identifying and shielding you from the most commonly user radar threats in North America.
+You cannot expect the Whistler CR90 to have an excellent radar detection range but it delivers in identifying and shielding you from the most common user radar threats in North America.
 Performance is at par with models that came before the CR90 and share a similar platform.

 Switching through different modes is a breeze though, and so is setting priority for which signals to detect and ignore, thanks to its Alert Priority feature.